-- 120 Points: 6 nights in a Savanna View Deluxe Studio at Disney’s Animal Kingdom Villas in mid-June 2015
+- 139 Points: A week in a Savanna View Deluxe Studio at Disney’s Animal Kingdom Villas during Summer of 2020

-- 266 Points: 6 nights at The Villas at Disney’s Grand Floridian Resort & Spa in a 1-Bedroom Villa with a Standard View in May
+- 308 Points: A week at The Villas at Disney’s Grand Floridian Resort & Spa in a 1-Bedroom Villa with a Standard View in May

 Disney Vacation Club’s current point chart is a helpful guide to get an idea of how many points you may need for your dream vacation.
 While a DVC Cast Member can provide you will a mailing that will give you a full point booklet – here is a helpful link to view resorts and points required per night to give you an idea.